 - Immigrant households earned $7.9 billion in 2016.
 Of that, foreign-born households contributed $1.9 billion in federal taxes and $591.1 million in state and local taxes.
 They were left with $5.4 billion in spending power.

 - Immigrant households support federal social programs.
 The foreign-born contributed $847.7 million to Social Security and $218.9 million to Medicare.

 - Immigrant households support federal social programs.
 The foreign-born contributed $191 million to Social Security and $46.9 million to Medicare.

 - A quarter of the population, immigrants were responsible for 40 percent of overall population growth from 2011 to 2016.

 - Immigrants account for nearly one third of the city’s entrepreneurs.
 Despite making up 24 percent of the overall population, immigrants represented 32.2 percent of entrepreneurs in Dallas in 2016.
 The 20,405 immigrants who own their own business generated $495.9 million in business income.

 - Immigrants helped to preserve 14,617 local manufacturing jobs in 2016.
 Because of the role immigrants play in the workforce helping companies keep jobs local, by 2016 immigrants living in Dallas had helped create or preserve more than 14,000 manufacturing jobs that would have otherwise vanished or moved elsewhere.

-- The DACA-eligible population in Dallas contributed $161 in taxes and held nearly $700 million in spending power.
+- The DACA-eligible population in Dallas contributed $161 million in taxes and held nearly $700 million in spending power.
 In 2016, the 63,396 immigrants eligible for DACA—of whom 93.4 percent were employed—contributed $89 million in federal taxes and $72 million in state and local taxes, leaving them with $698.6 million in spending power.